admin | July 4, 2016

 A friend in need is a friend indeed is a four-part drama that includes a fictional interview with an agricultural scientist after each episode.
-The drama and the interviews focus on farming practices that reduce aflatoxin contamination in groundnuts.
-They focus on the situation in Malawi, but can easily be adapted to other African countries that grow groundnuts.
+The drama and the interviews focus on farming practices that reduce the risk of aflatoxin contamination in groundnuts.
+The drama and interviews reflect the situation in Malawi, but can easily be adapted to other African countries that grow groundnuts.

-Aflatoxin is a serious threat to human health as it can cause cancer and stunt children’s growth.
-It can also have serious economic effects.
+As well as its effects on human health—mentioned in this week’s story—aflatoxin contamination can have a serious economic impact.
 For example, Malawi had a thriving export trade in groundnuts until that market was lost because of high levels of aflatoxin contamination.

-Aflatoxin contamination in groundnuts is a serious problem because groundnuts form a major part of the diets of poor rural people as a more affordable source of protein than more expensive animal products.
+Aflatoxin contamination is especially serious because groundnut forms a major part of the diets of poor rural people as an affordable source of protein.